Shaken

 Later that week, my grief counselor and I both had a good laugh as I held up the pitiful remains of my loss history graph and explained what had happened.
 I mentioned how strange it was that Daisy had gone so far as to pull the page out of a book, which she’d never done before.
 My counselor, also a dog lover, spoke of dogs’ intuitive nature and suggested (somewhat tongue in cheek) that Daisy might have sensed that particular piece of paper made me sad and figured she could help me out by eating it.

 Her nod to dogs’ intuitive and protective tendencies reminded me of an incident not long after Dad’s death.
 I’d left Titus asleep on the couch and gone into the bedroom to cry.
-Soon after I left the room, I heard Titus plop onto the floor and prepared to be tackled by a giant, exuberant puppy, as was his norm.
+Soon after I left the room, I heard Titus plop onto the floor, and I prepared to be tackled by a giant, exuberant puppy, as was his norm.
 But the wild assault never came.
-Instead, Titus crept onto the bed, crawled up to my head, sniffed at my face, and gently licked the tears from my cheeks.
+Instead, he crept onto the bed, crawled up to my head, sniffed at my face, and gently licked the tears from my cheeks.

 “Hello, human.
 We are here to consume your sadness.”